Skills data

 With GoFiGR, HR leaders can turn disruption into advantage, guiding their organisations with clarity and foresight.

-AI in the workplace isn’t on the horizon – it’s already reshaping roles, skills and culture.
-The real question is whether it happens to your organisation or with it.
+AI in the workplace isn't on the horizon - it's already reshaping roles, skills, and culture.
+The real question is whether HR leads the transformation or gets left managing the consequences.

 Helena Turpin